 Air purification: RIT is installing bipolar ionization systems in its residence halls, apartments, and academic buildings to help neutralize viruses, bacteria, allergens, mold, and other airborne contaminants.
 Unlike many air purification systems on a standard air filter, the ions interact with biological contaminants to make them inert.
 RIT’s limited testing of this technology in our own labs shows that it is effective against many airborne contaminants.
 Preliminary testing of the technology by the manufacturers shows that it is effective against COVID-19.
-RIT will also reprogram its air handling units to provide the freshest air possible to learning spaces to provide dilution, as recommended by the CDC.
+RIT also reprogrammed its air handling units to provide the freshest air possible to learning spaces to provide dilution, as recommended by the CDC.

-Coated exterior door pulls: Main entrance door pulls are being outfitted or enhanced with copper-containing materials, which are known to reduce the time that viruses and bacteria can survive on surfaces.
-More than 600 door pulls on campus will have 3D-printed copper plating, copper polish, or copper electroplating to help reduce the spread of viruses on these frequently touched surfaces.
+Coated exterior door pulls: Main entrance door pulls are outfitted or enhanced with copper-containing materials, which are known to reduce the time that viruses and bacteria can survive on surfaces.
+More than 600 door pulls on campus have 3D-printed copper plating, copper polish, or copper electroplating to help reduce the spread of viruses on these frequently touched surfaces.

-Enhanced elevator maintenance: Because RIT is reducing the maximum occupancy of elevators, we will have additional technicians on campus to repair the elevators as issues arise and keep them running as smoothly as possible.
+Enhanced elevator maintenance: Because RIT is reducing the maximum occupancy of elevators, we have additional technicians on campus to repair the elevators as issues arise and keep them running as smoothly as possible.